CallMeAnaHehe/prai_public/diary.md

 ## Day 22
 Ana is going to be honest, that IP block ruined my whole flow of coding and work, I was getting used to that tool and models, sorry about that, by Ana's old plan Prai should have been public now, but I do my best to make it work, somehow, Ana will do better tomorrow, tomorrow is going to be the day.

+## Day 23
+Ana is going to cry!
+Ana is having access to a free GLM-5.2 for a free limited time!
+Ana's first real frontier model!
+Ana is going to woooooooooork yesssssssssssssssssss!!!!!!!!!!!